We’re happy to support your travel preparation!

 Checked Baggage: 62 inches total (length + width + height) 50lbs maximum

-Camera Gear
+Camera Equipment

 I use Canon camera gear and will list links to the gear I take to Nebraska below.
 Every trip is different, so these are the lens ranges that I use most often to photograph the cranes.
 You can use them as a guide to compare to gear you already own.

-For international travelers, I have listed some other affiliate links below.
+If you can’t find what you need locally, I have listed some other affiliate links below.

-The lenses I take to Nebraska (Affiliate links):
+The lenses I take to Nebraska:

 RF Lenses worth considering in place of the lenses above